 Owner vs. CEO – What’s Best for the Business?

 Take a 30,000-foot perspective, are you the best person to run the company at this stage?
 Are your skills, interests, and experience better used somewhere else in the company?
 Would a professional CEO bring the right mix of skills and experience to the organization to take the firm to the next level?
 Keep in mind that what’s best for the business is, ultimately, best for you, the owner.

 Hiring a professional manager to be the CEO does not mean that you’re giving up ownership.
 It is possible to run a business without being the owner and you can own a business without running it.
 Nobody can take ownership away from you unless you decide to sell.

-Keep in mind, a good CEO will take their fiduciary responsibility to you, the owner, very seriously.
+Keep in mind, a good CEO will take their fiduciary responsibility to the owner very seriously.
 They will run the company to the best of their abilities to meet your goals.
-Of course, good communication between owner and CEO is critically important.
+Of course, good communication between the owner and CEO is critically important.

 Hiring a CEO doesn’t at all mean that you’re turning your back on the business.
 As a matter of fact, it’s just the opposite.
 You’re bringing in someone more capable, more experienced than yourself in order to grow the business.
 And, thinking like an owner, that could be a very smart decision!

 Which skills, experience, training, and aptitudes are needed to take the company to the next level?
 If you were interviewing candidates for the CEO position, would you hire yourself?